maciejburzynski/generali-doc/README.md

 - Once link is clicked, appropriate GET method is executed which is responsible for user activation.
 - If all fine - user is activated then all flags(`isAccountNonExpired`, `isAccountNonLocked`, `isCredentialsNonExpired`, `isEnabled`) are set to true.

-- Pattern for Activation link is following: `<baseUrl>/users/<user-uuid>=<true/false>`.
-This link can be either user for user activation as well as user deactivation or reactivation.
+- Pattern for Activation link is following: `<baseUrl>/users/<user-uuid>`.
+This link is used for user activation.

 #### User login process

 - To login user, send `POST` on `/users/login` endpoint is required.
 In body there should be `username` and `password` fields.